-The co-extruded DFB layer structures were designed so that the long wavelength band edge would correspond to the peak of the dyes’ amplified spontaneous emission.
-The multilayer extrusion process is imperfect, however, and produced a structure with small, but noticeable bandgap defects, as we will discuss below on DFB laser tunability.
-(Layer thickness measurements using AFM showed, for example, ~26%thickness variation for the 128 layer films and ~18% variationfor the 64 layer films.122 See also Fig. 9.)
-Though 128 layer films were needed to obtain the desired reflectivities in the bandgap region, it was found that stacking films with smaller numbers of layers improved the uniformity and performance of the system.
+Although 128 layer films exhibited the desired reflectivities in the bandgap region, it was found that stacking films with 64 layers improved the uniformity and performance of the system.
 The highest slope efficiency of more than 10% was seen in a stack of five 64-layer films, which showed a lasing threshold of 100J/cm2.
-As expected for the complicated band structure that resulted from non-uniform layer thickness, lasing occurred at a defect state within the bandgap, rather than at the bandedge.
+As expected for the complicated band structure that resulted from non-uniform layer thicknesses, lasing occurred at a defect state within the bandgap, rather than at the long wavelength bandedge.
 As can be seen in Fig. 10, spectra of the multilayer films depend on the relationship between the reflection band, cavity interference, dye absorption and re-absorption.
 The reflection band not only shifts to the blue with increasing incidence angle (Fig. 10(b)), but the shape of the band changes as well due to the relative contribution of dye absorption across the band.
 As expected, the lowest thresholds appeared when the pump angle of incidence was at a transmission maximum, entirely outside of the reflection band.